okikusan-public/NestJS-Clean-Architecture-Template/README.md

   npm run test:e2e
   ```

-Running the E2E tests requires access to a PostgreSQL database, so make sure the database described in your `.env` file is available before executing the command.
+The Jest runner automatically sets `NODE_ENV=test`, which instructs the application to spin up an ephemeral in-memory SQLite database.
+As a result, you no longer need a PostgreSQL instance to execute the end-to-end test suite.

 ## Dockerfile